Better-HPC/keystone-python-client/docs/index.md

 | `url`      | Full API URL, including base URL and endpoint, or an empty string if not applicable. |

-The `kclient` logger is automatically configured during import and context values are accessible in the standard Python fashion.
+The `kclient` logger is automatically registered when importing the `keystone_client` package.
+Formatting, filtering, and persisting log values are left to the user.
+For example:

 ```python
 import logging